Hexagram 47困Oppression

 — Legge (1882)

 Line 5 is the ruler line and the most severe image of authority in oppression.
-The actor at line 5 has been mutilated — 劓刖, nose and feet cut off — and the source of the injury is named explicitly: 困于赤紱, straitened by the scarlet aprons of the ministers.
-The great-person at line 5 is exhausted not by external enemies but by the institutional layer immediately below them, the very officials whose function was to support the ruler's authority.
+The mover at line 5 has been mutilated — 劓刖, nose and feet cut off — and the source of the injury is named explicitly: 困于赤紱, straitened by the scarlet aprons of the ministers.
+The great person at line 5 is exhausted not by external enemies but by the layer immediately below them, the very officials whose function was to support the ruler's authority.
 The image is severe and the diagnosis is structural.
-The principal has lost the operational levers — nose, the sense that reads the room, and feet, the ability to move — and the cause is internal.
+The principal has lost the levers of authority — nose, the sense that reads the room, and feet, the ability to move — and the cause is internal.
 The line then names the corrective with unusual specificity. 乃徐有說 — yet slowly there is release. 利用祭祀 — advantageous to use sacrifice.

-The decision-relevant translation is the CEO whose senior leadership team has hollowed out the role from below; the founder whose investors are formally still backing the company while their behaviour has cut off the operational reach; the executive whose board has not removed them but has stripped the authority that would let them lead.
+The decision-relevant translation is the department chair whose senior faculty have hollowed out the role from below; the elected official whose own staff still formally serve while their conduct has cut off any real reach; the commander whose officers have not removed them but have quietly stripped the authority that would let them lead.
 The hexagram is honest that the structural mutilation is real and the recovery cannot be forced.
 The corrective is twofold and counter-intuitive.
 First, slowness — 徐 — the only release named in the hexagram comes through deliberate non-urgency.
-The principal who responds to the scarlet-apron pressure by acting faster validates the mutilation; the principal who slows down forces the institutional layer to either restore the operational levers or expose itself as the cause.
+Respond to the scarlet-apron pressure by acting faster and you validate the mutilation; slow down and you force the layer below to either restore the levers of authority or expose itself as the cause.
 Second, sacrifice — 祭祀 — the ceremonial posture that signals to the room that the ruler retains the inner virtue even when the outer authority has been cut.
 The release at line 5 is the only structural exit in the hexagram, and it is conditioned on the principal refusing to fight the scarlet aprons on their terms.

 困于葛藟,于臲卼,曰動悔。有悔,征吉。